 It’s essential to assess technologies for their GDPR compliance and sensors that capture anonymous data without identifying individuals.
-This ensures that the personal data of faculty, staff, and students are protected while providing valuable insights into space utilization.
+This ensures that the personal data of faculty, staff, and students are protected while providing valuable insights into space utilisation.

-Additionally, any reservation tools should minimize the use of Personally Identifiable Information (PII) data and not process any special category data.
+Additionally, any reservation tools should minimise the use of Personally Identifiable Information (PII) data and not process any special category data.
 This means that only essential data is collected and processed, reducing the risk of data breaches.
 Additionally, when selecting these technologies, it’s important to consider where the data is hosted and to assess the cybersecurity methodologies and whether they’re aligned with industry best practices.

 Conclusion & Next Steps

 UK universities are facing significant financial pressures and it’s crucial to find innovative ways to bridge this gap and address rising student expectations.
 One way to achieve this is through space management and smart building technologies, which can provide valuable insights into space occupancy and demand, automate building management, and improve booking and finding of spaces.
-In our experience, working with >45 global organizations this technology will result in energy and cost savings and an enhanced user experience.
-Implementing these solutions can help UK universities optimize their resources and focus on achieving their academic goals.
+In our experience, working with >45 global organisations this technology will result in energy and cost savings and an enhanced user experience.
+Implementing these solutions can help UK universities optimise their resources and focus on achieving their academic goals.

 Freespace helps universities overcome these financial pressures.
 Contact us today to start your journey towards a more sustainable, cost-effective, and tech-enabled university campus.